swiftlang/swift-foundation/Proposals/0007-swift-subprocess.md

 Let's break down the example above:

 0. `Subprocess` is constructed entirely on the `async/await` paradigm.
-The `run()` method utilizes `await` to allow the child process to finish, asynchronously returning an `ExecutionResult`.
+The `run()` method utilizes `await` to allow the child process to finish, asynchronously returning an `CollectedResult`.
 Additionally, there is an closure based overload of `run()` that offers more granulated control, which will be discussed later.
 1. There are two primary ways to configure the executable being run:
     - The default approach, recommended for most developers, is `.at(FilePath)`.
 This allows developers to specify a full path to an executable.
     - Alternatively, developers can use `.named(String)` to instruct `Subprocess` to look up the executable path based on heuristics such as the `$PATH` environment variable.